 Dealing with insects

 Keeping insects out of your HVAC system is the best way to prevent them from colonizing it.
-Check to see if the ductwork is properly sealed.
+Check to see if the ductwork is properly seal.
 Insects can enter your system through loose segments and ducts with holes or cracks.
-To get these areas repaired, contact your HVAC company.
+To get these areas repair, contact your HVAC company.

-Pesticides should not be sprayed into ducts or vents.
-It will not be safe, and it will cause harmful airborne particulates to be dispersed into your home.
+Pesticides should not spray into ducts or vents.
+It will not safe, and it will cause harmful airborne particulates to disperse into your home.

 Ants and the condenser